Master of Science in Occupational Therapy, East Falls

 High School seniors who are committed to earning a Master of Science (MS) in Occupational Therapy have the opportunity to do so in five years after graduation from high school, through partnership with the University of Delaware.

-PLEASE NOTE: The final 3+2 track-up cohort will enter the MSOT program in East Falls in Fall of 2022.
+PLEASE NOTE: The final 3+2 track-up cohort entered the MSOT program in East Falls in Fall of 2022.

 As of Fall 2020, all interested high school students should apply to the BS to Doctorate in Occupational Therapy (3+3).